afermg/nahual/README.md

 Potential solution: I figured that if we can move parameters and numpy arrays between environments, we can isolate each model and having them process our data on-demand.

-Thus the goal of this tool is provide a way to deploy model(s) in one (on multiple) environments, and access them from a different one.
+Thus the goal of this tool is provide a way to deploy model(s) in one (or many) environments, and access them from another one, usually an orchestrator.

 ## Available models and tools
 By default, the models and tools are deployable using [Nix](https://nixos.org/).